Click here for a PDF of the practicum guidlines.

 What is a Practicum Project?

-The goal of the practicum project is to provide students an opportunity to integrate and apply the public health knowledge and skills gained in the classroom to a real world public health problem.
-All professional masters’ students at the Harvard T.H.
+The goal of the Practicum Project is to provide students an opportunity to integrate and apply the public health knowledge and skills gained in the classroom to a real world public health problem.
+All professional Masters students at the Harvard T.H.
 Chan School of Public Health are required to complete a Practicum Project during their program of study, working as individuals or as members of a practicum team.
-Practicum projects are completed under the supervision and with the support of an Harvard Chan School faculty member, and with a Preceptor at the host organization.
+Practicum projects are completed under the supervision and with the support of a Harvard Chan School faculty member, and with a Preceptor at the host organization.
 At the completion of the project, students are required to give an oral presentation and submit a written report.
-The practicum project is one means by which our faculty assesses student readiness to graduate and practice public health.
+The Practicum Project is one means by which our faculty assesses student readiness to graduate and practice public health.

 What is the Criteria for a Practicum Project?

 Individual or team projects are acceptable.
 Team projects should be designed for teams of no more than 3 students.
 A Practicum Project must meet the following criteria:

 - Addresses a problem that has significance to your organization, and will result in a deliverable that helps to provide your organization with a solution to the problem

 - Requires the student(s) to demonstrate and apply graduate level skills and competencies to the type of problem or issue that they are likely to encounter in public health practice

 - Requires a significant amount of work from each student working on the project; the work schedule should be based on a discussion of your organization’s needs and student availability

 - Will be supervised by a preceptor at your organization who agrees to the responsibilities outlined below, and is acceptable to the course instructor